stanleyycheung/hydroSimulation/README.md

     * implimented gravity (section 5.8)
     * atmosphere test case in atmosphere.py - initial uniform density let to evolve
     * implimented rotational force (rotational velocity is not being advected!!!)
+* 25/07
+    * implimented disc BC (need to double check if right or not)
+    * rotational velocity is still not advecting
+    * time step dt seems to go smaller and smaller - freezing the simulation